 One of the most important lessons education teaches is discipline.
 While it does not appear as a subject, it is one of the foundation blocks for a successful school experience.
 It is the principles of self-control, character development, good citizenship and positive interactions with others that help children to be successful.
 By providing an atmosphere of consistency and clearly defined expectations followed with rewards and consequences, children will have a clear understanding of how behavior impacts themselves and others.
 Our daily emphasis is on the positive nature of each child - reinforcing the qualities that lead to a healthy self esteem.
 With this understanding, children can then develop themselves into well-rounded individuals with a strong foundation to become good citizens within a community.

 Alongside the many ways to emphasize the positive behaviors, our discipline code has different levels of infractions from minor to very severe misbehaviors.
-The code defines each level and its procedure.
-Some examples of student behavior and possible consequences are also included.
+The code defines each level and its continued